-Mars square Jupiter must be the best combination for a military commander, for it is daring, courageous, pioneering and busting with red-hot, sexual energy.
+JUNE 25: Mars square or opposite Jupiter is the best combination for a military commander, for it is daring, courageous, pioneering and busting with red-hot, sexual energy.
 These folk are extremely physical beings and usually quite fit because they find it impossible to keep still for very long.
 Jupiter can be pretty greedy however, so some of them might end up quite beefy, but always over a muscular frame, and very robust, like good sturdy oxen.
 Mars/Jupiter combinations have a well-earned reputation for business and military success, mainly because they are so darned pushy and competitive.

 These Go Getters find it very hard to take no for an answer in all areas of their life, but especially when it comes to sex.
-Mars square Jupiter adores the chase, the more their beloved plays hard-to-get, the more turned-on they become.
-They are so relentless in their pursuit, that often their would-be lover just gives in through to shear exhaustion, plus Mars square Jupiter are pretty irresistible once they turn on their dashing hero or heroine act.
+Mars square or opposite Jupiter adores the chase, the more their beloved plays hard-to-get, the more turned-on they become.
+They are so relentless in their pursuit, that often their would-be lover just gives in through to shear exhaustion, plus Mars/Jupiter are pretty irresistible once they turn on their dashing hero or heroine act.

 Vincent Van Gogh did not live long enough to receive the fabulous financial success that his passionate Mars square Jupiter work generated.
 He died at 37 from a gun wound, though no one knows if he committed suicide for sure.
 He is famous for his bold, wildly colourful and expressive paintings and his reputation as the archetypical tortured artist.
 What is less well known is that Van Gogh was deeply religious and at one time wanted to become a pastor.
 While he worked as a missionary; “His choice of squalid living conditions did not endear him to the appalled church authorities, who dismissed him for “undermining the dignity of the priesthood.” ~ Wiki Vincent is a good example of another way this aspect can manifest.
 Vincent never married but frequented brothels.
 He suffered from mental illness and when sectioned, Gauguin (With whom he had a turbulent friendship) wrote of him “His state is worse, he wants to sleep with the patients, chase the nurses, and washes himself in the coal bucket.
 That is to say, he continues the biblical mortifications.” ~ Wiki.
 Vincent’s greed was for absinthe, a highly alcoholic spirit which further inflamed his psychotic episodes and deliriums.